Last Updated on May 7, 2024

 Any Realtor will tell you—rarely is the decision made to accept an offer solely on price alone.
 Typically, sellers make their decision after weighing several factors, with the terms of the sale being highly important.

-While we’ve never recommended buyers waive appraisals and inspections, it’s smart to think about what might be most attractive to sellers, i.e. offering desired closing date, asking for little to no personal property, asking for no closings costs, etc. Essentially, the “cleaner” the offer with fewer contingencies, on top of presenting your offer with competitive earnest money can be very desirable to sellers.
+While we’ve never recommended buyers waive appraisals and inspections, it’s smart to think about what might be most attractive to sellers, i.e. offering desired closing date, asking for little to no personal property, asking for no closings costs, etc. Essentially, a “cleaner” offer with fewer contingencies, on top of presenting your offer with competitive earnest money can be very desirable to sellers.

 Locally speaking In North Carolina, the due diligence fee and time frame are just two ways a buyer can significantly strengthen their offer in a seller’s eyes.